 What is "Peer Review Scientific Writing and Editing"?

 It is the legal name of my company.
 I use it because some clients or institutions find it easier to pay a company than an individual.
-I am the only employee at "Peer Review"!
+But be assured that I am the only employee at "Peer Review"!
 So only I will see your manuscript.

 What about confidentiality?

-Work is of course totally confidential.
+Work is totally confidential.
 And, if you like, I will gladly sign a confidentiality agreement.